Dreamslayer

 Dreamslayer is a fictional character, a powerful DC Comics supervillain and part of the evil gang called Extremists.
 Like the other Extremists, he is an homage to a Marvel Comics character, in this case Dormammu.
 He first appeared in Justice League Europe #15 (June 1990), and was created by Keith Giffen, Gerard Jones and Bart Sears.

 Fictional character biography

-Originally, it had been thought Dreamslayer was simply a robotic version of a previous living entity, like his comrades, but it turned out he was real, or at least his mind was.
-As part of the group, Dreamslayer killed most of the people on Angor, his alternate Earth.
+Dreamslayer is a member of the Extremists and worked with them to kill most people on Angor, their home planet.
 He follows along to Earth with the four surviving humans of his world, Mitch Wacky, Wandjina, Silver Sorceress and Blue Jay.
-He possesses Maxwell Lord.
-He kidnaps Mitch Wacky, the brilliant inventor who had created the robots of his comrades.
-Wacky is taken to the mobile island of Kooey Kooey Kooey, whose people Dreamslayer had mentally enslaved through Maxwell Lord.
-Wacky, who wasn't healthy to begin with, was forced to work around the clock on the robotic extremists.
-He was only able to repair Lord Havok due to limited supplies.
-As soon as Havok was functional, Dreamslayer snaps Wacky's neck.
+He possesses Maxwell Lord, kidnaps Wacky, and forces him to repair Lord Havok before killing him.

 The Silver Sorceress attacks the island, along with her Justice League comrades.
 The natives of the island, mentally controlled by Dreamslayer, attack.
 The League's desire to not hurt the innocent natives costs the Sorceress her life, as she is hit with an arrow in the stomach.
 Before dying, she neutralizes Dreamslayer in a mystical battle.
 He has returned more than once, to plague Supergirl and the Justice League.
 He was used and tricked by the villain Overmaster.
-He was also seen in the JLA/Avengers crossover, targeting Hawkeye and Flash with a bolt of energy.